"Do I Need Planning Permission" for a Granny Annexe, Garden Studio, Garden Room, Outdoor Kitchen, or Accommodation Building.

 - Part H Drainage and waste disposal *

-- Part J Combustion appliances and fuel storage systems *
+- Part J Combustion appliances and fuel storage systems * (as above)

 - Part K Protection from falling, collision and impact, opening and cleaning

 - Part L Conservation of fuel and power*